-Swiss Chard is worth growing just for its decorative leaves and stems.
-A clump could be grown in the flower border and not look out of place.
-The stems and the leaves can be eaten with the leaves making a tasty alternative to spinach.
+Swiss Chard is worth growing just for its decorative leaves and stems alone.
+However, the stems and the leaves also make a tasty alternative to spinach.

 Swiss chard is a crop for autumn, winter and spring harvests at a time when there is little else around.
 It grows in a clump about 45cm (11⁄2ft) high and wide.